 - Innocent spouse relief for spouses of business owners

 Self-Employed Tax Issues

 Self-employed individuals and independent contractors face unique challenges when it comes to taxes.
 Each year, they must pay estimated income taxes and self-employment taxes (FICA).
 If they fail to do so, they will be assessed penalties and interest.
 The IRS and the MDR may also audit self-employed professionals going back several years, which can result in devastating financial consequences.

 Our law firm represents self-employed individuals who are facing audits and other tax issues.
 Give our St. Anthony, MN law office a call today to schedule a consultation with a tax law attorney.

 There are few things that are more stressful than getting a letter from the IRS or the MDR.
 In this situation, you need highly skilled legal counsel who can advise you of the best way to resolve your tax matter – and help you negotiate a settlement or take the case to court.

 Pridgeon & Zoss advocates for taxpayers in Minnesota who are dealing with IRS and MDR tax issues.
 With more than 70 years of combined experience, we have the necessary knowledge and skill to help you achieve the best possible outcome.
-To learn more or to schedule a consultation with a St. Anthony, MN tax attorney, you can reach us toll free at 1-866-989-2796 or 952-835-8320; or fill out our online contact form.
+To learn more or to schedule a consultation with a St. Anthony, MN tax attorney, you can reach us at or 952-835-8320; or fill out our online contact form.